-- In recent years the United States Environmental Protection Agency (EPA) and the National Highway Traffic Safety Administration (NHTSA) have established fuel economy standards for light-duty passenger vehicles that require manufacturers to meet stringent fuel economy standards.
-As a result, Vehicle and Asset Management (VAM) will continue to meet the goal of 100% procurement of energy-efficient passenger motor vehicles.
-As a result of these requirements, there are not comparable models to use to estimate emissions reductions achieved by using energy-efficient vehicles over non energy-efficient vehicles. - Since most vehicle manufacturers are reducing their number of flex fuel vehicle (FFV) offerings and rapidly developing full electric vehicles (EV), VAM is developing a state wide EV implementation plan to submit to the Governor by June, 2020 This plan will examine infrastructure and Original Equipment Manufacturer (OEM) offerings as VAM plans to be prepared for the vehicle industry changes that are underway.
+- In recent years, the EPA and the National Highway Traffic Safety Administration (NHTSA) have established fuel economy standards for light-duty passenger vehicles that require manufacturers to meet stringent fuel economy standards.
+As a result, Vehicle and Asset Management (VAM) will continue to meet the goal of one hundred percent (100%) procurement of energy-efficient passenger motor vehicles.
+However, due to these requirements, there are no comparable models to estimate emissions reductions achieved by using energy-efficient vehicles over non-energy-efficient vehicles. - Much emphasis is being placed on electric vehicles (EVs) at the federal level.
+While this technology is promising, its availability for fleet application is still limited.
+Most new EVs are premium offerings and are not cost-effective or functional for many of our State's needs.
+However, every year VAM has, and will continue to, evaluate every offering from the OEMs and determine if any are a good purchase for State government.
+Due to supply chain issues, all manufacturers are limiting their offerings to government fleets.
+We anticipate this trend continuing for a least the next year.